 The EU-commission wants to implement a social protocol or a European pillar of social rights within EU.
-The European Union continues to take away power from its member countries giving Brussel the full power.
+This would give Brussel the full power.

 The EU-commission wants to have a social protocol or a European social pillar within EU member states.
 This plan is part of EU:s social dimension.
 A european social pillar means common rules amongst EU-countries regarding welfare, working rules and so on.